jsreport/jsreport-azure-storage/README.md

 > jsreport extension adding support for storing blobs in azure storage

-Some of the jsreport extensions requires a blob storage for storing binary objects.
-This implementation stores these objects like output reports inside cost effective azure blob storage.
+Some of the jsreport extensions require a blob storage for storing binary objects.
+This implementation stores these objects like output reports inside cost-effective azure blob storage.

-See the blob sorages general documentation https://jsreport.net/learn/blob-storages
+See the blob storages general documentation https://jsreport.net/learn/blob-storages

 See how to persist jsreport output reports